Orange County is known for its great surfing beaches, but what if you want something a bit calmer for your babies or toddlers?

 While Newport Dunes is on a resort, access to the beach is free to the public.
 Being fairly inland in the Newport Bay and in a “cul-de-sac” with no boats, the water here is perfectly still.
 There’s plenty of beach to find an open space, along with some picnic tables to sit down at.

+The beach has a small playground, public restrooms, and a mini-convenience store.
 There’s a large paid parking lot next to the beach – it’s part of the resort – so you shouldn’t have trouble finding a spot.
 There is also some street parking available, though those get taken up pretty quickly.

 3. 19th Street Bay Beach, Newport Beach